FRRouting/frr/doc/developer/lists.rst

 - an 8-ary heap

-For sorted lists, these data structures are implemented:
+For sorted containers, these data structures are implemented:

 - single-linked list